-Years as equal to one if the woman reports that she had a mammogram within the past two years and zero otherwise.
-Because the timing of a woman's most recent mammogram beyond one year is likely to be problematic (Warnecke et al. 1997), we focus on Mammogram in the Past Year as our main outcome of interest.
+mammogram beyond one year is likely to be problematic (Warnecke et al. 1997), we focus on Mammogram in the Past Year as our main outcome of interest.
 Finally, women are also asked about the reason for their most recent mammogram.
 We create a variable called Routine Mammogram in the Past Year that equals one if a woman reports she had a mammogram in the last year and also reports that her most recent mammogram was 'routine' (as opposed to being due to 'cancer' or a 'problem').
-We create a similar variable called Non-Routine Mammogram in the Past Year that equals one if a woman reports she had a mammogram in the last year but does not report that her most recent mammogram was 'routine'.
-These latter two variables provide an important robustness check on our findings since the immediate effects of the mandates should be mainly observed for routine screenings.
+This is the main type of screening that should be affected by the mandates.
 We also observe (and control for) standard demographic characteristics in the BRFSS, including age, race, education, and marital status.
-The BRFSS also includes a very basic measure of health insurance coverage: we are able to identify whether the woman is covered by 'any health plan.'16
+The BRFSS also includes a very basic measure of health insurance coverage: we are able to identify whether the woman is covered by 'any health plan.'15